After losing Ersson early, Flyers get shut out by Bruins

 • Matvei Michkov, the NHL rookie of the month for October, went scoreless for a fourth straight game.
 More here on the 19-year-old's early growing pains after a fast start.

+"He wants to carry a team, he wants to be the guy, and that's what we love about him," Tortorella said.
+"He's finding out what the National Hockey League is.
+There are going to be some struggles there with him as he enters the first year in the league.
+But he made some good plays today, he made some nice plays today that developed into some offense.
+It just has not transformed into goals and us consistently scoring goals."

-Michkov and Sean Couturier were each a minus-3 against the Bruins.
-Travis Konecny was a minus-2
+Michkov and Couturier were each a minus-3 against the Bruins.
+Travis Konecny was a minus-2.

+"I think Coots has worked his ass off in the middle of the ice," Tortorella said.
+"But other than that one game, it just hasn't developed into a bunch of offense."

 • Prior to the game, the Flyers honored the late Jay Greenberg, a Hockey Hall of Fame journalist and author who died on Aug.
 12, 2021.
 He was 71 years old.